nventive/PromptVault/INSTALL.md

 2. **Configure Extension (Optional):**
    - Go to Settings (`Ctrl+,`)
    - Search for "Prompts Sync"
+   - Add a git repository to sync prompts from.
    - Adjust settings as needed

 ### 2. Test Manual Sync